influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/event-handler-setup.md

 Set to your Telegram [chat ID](#telegram-chat-id).
 This serves as the default chat ID if the TICKscript doesn't specify a chat ID.

 `parse-mode`
-Set to `Markdown` or `HTML` for markdown-formatted or HTML-formatted alert messages.
+Set to `Markdown` or `HTML` for Markdown-formatted or HTML-formatted alert messages.
 The default `parse-mode` is `Markdown`.

 `disable-web-page-preview`